kkochubey1/ossbuild/trunk/ReadMe.txt

   Windows Build

     1. MSys/MinGW
        a.
+This step is typically not necessary if you just want to compile GStreamer itself.
+Only do this if you're comfortable with an MSys/MinGW environment or have special needs.
+Otherwise skip this portion entirely.
+       b.
 Run "msys-env-x86.bat" or "msys-env-x86_64.bat" in the Tools/ directory to automatically setup a build environment for all the dependencies.
-       b.
+       c.
 Double click on the "msys.bat" shortcut in the top level directory to open a shell.
-       c.
+       d.
 To build dependencies, from the shell: cd <OSSBuild Home>
               cd Libraries/
               ./Clean-All-Windows-x86.sh